Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 One of the biggest challenges is adopting cloud services that increase global data exposure for organizations.
 In such circumstances, the service providers are used as bait to infiltrate the enterprise’s network and enable the hacker to get sensitive data and other business secrets.

-If your business fails to manage these threats and risks, your company might face financial loss and even reputational damage.
+If your business fails to manage these threats and risks, it might face financial loss and even reputational damage.
 When looking for ways to manage risks in digital transformation, know that it starts with a robust IT security strategy.
-Your IT security teams need to create a clear policy for vetting all the third-party services and analyzing the digital risk of your data handled by these services.
+Your IT security teams need to create a clear policy for vetting all third-party services and analyzing the digital risk of your data handled by these services.
+Refer to digital risk management frameworks for additional guidance and structure.

-In the wake of digital transformation, it is essential to address third-party risks with the same care and diligence as internal risk management practices.
+In the wake of digital transformation, addressing third-party risks with the same care and diligence as internal risk management practices is essential.
 In the digital age, businesses are ecosystems, not islands.

 Conflicts Between IT Security And C-Suite Executives

-With an increase in digital transformation, we are experiencing a growth in conflicts between It security personnel and C-level executives regarding ensuring digital assets' security.
+With an increase in digital transformation, conflicts between IT security personnel and C-level executives regarding the security of digital assets are growing.

 On the one hand, security leaders’ core responsibility is to secure the enterprise.
 Historically, this role has been seen as a roadblock for leaders who are measured on the company's growth.
 Growth and innovation take risks.
 However, as we are seeing the bottleneck of technology adoption across the enterprise weaken, there has been a rise in shadow IT as business units no longer need to go through IT to procure and deploy new technologies.